-Introducing camdl: engineering rigor for stochastic compartmental modelling
+Introducing camdl: engineering rigor for stochastic compartmental modeling

 Disclosure: camdl is an open-source project I am developing at the Institute for Disease Modeling (Gates Foundation).
 I'm cross-posting here from internal channels since the project is public; the views expressed are my own and don't represent IDM or the Foundation.